ellis/roboliq/cpp/Relay1/RelayTodo.md

 Coordination:
 - [x] Email everyone about times to show up
 - [x] Ask Urs about screws for door locks
-- [ ] Email Lena to ask her to find printouts about RYB mixing
+- [-] Email Lena to ask her to find printouts about RYB mixing
+- [ ] Print some printouts about RYB mixing

 Evoware:
 - [-] Try to get the sealer to work